lino-framework/book/docs/tested/diamond/index.rst

-This document shows that the problem described in Django ticket :djangoticket:`10808` still exists in Django 1.6 and that it has been solved in Django 1.7 at least for the described case (see :doc:`../diamond2/index` for a more complex case).
+This document shows that the problem described in Django ticket :djangoticket:`10808` still exists in Django 1.6 and that it has been solved in Django 1.7 (at least for the described case; see :doc:`../diamond2/index` for a more complex case).

 The source code used to generate and test this document is at